aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

             "outputs": [],
             ......
         ```

     4. In `./integration-tests/config` directory assign value copied to `terminatedEnvId` property in <STAGE>.yaml file.

-    5. Wait for environment to have status `COMPLETED`, in Postman collection select `List Environments` inside `environments` folder and excecute request, look for environment created and check if the property `status` has value `COMPLETED`, if it has `PENDING` status wait 5 minutes and excecute `List Environments` request again
+    5. Wait for environment to have status `COMPLETED`, in Postman collection select `List Environments` inside `environments` folder and excecute request, look for environment created and check if the property `status` has value `COMPLETED`, if it has `PENDING` status wait 5 minutes and excecute `List Environments` request again.

-    4. Once environment is completed select `Stop Environment` inside `environments` folder and replace the `:id` on the request URL `{{API_URL}}/environments/:id/stop` with the id of the environment created in previous step.
+    6. Once environment is completed select `Stop Environment` inside `environments` folder and replace the `:id` on the request URL `{{API_URL}}/environments/:id/stop` with the id of the environment created in previous step.

-    5. Excecute `Stop Environment` and wait until environment has status `STOPPED`, use `List Environments` request to monitor status.
+    7. Excecute `Stop Environment` and wait until environment has status `STOPPED`, use `List Environments` request to monitor status.

-    6. Once environemnt is stopped select `Terminate Environment` inside `environments` folder and replace the `:id` on the request URL `{{API_URL}}/environments/:id` with the id of the environment created in previous step.
+    8. Once environemnt is stopped select `Terminate Environment` inside `environments` folder and replace the `:id` on the request URL `{{API_URL}}/environments/:id` with the id of the environment created in previous step.

-    5. Excecute `Terminate Environment` and wait until environment is terminated, once the environment is terminated it will not be displayed in `List Environments` request anymore.
+    9. Excecute `Terminate Environment` and wait until environment is terminated, once the environment is terminated it will not be displayed in `List Environments` request anymore.

 5. For `rootUsername`, type the email of the root user that is going to login into the application to run the integration tests, this is configured in <STAGE>.yaml file in `./src/config` directory for the installation step

 6. For `rootPasswordParamsStorePath`, go to the AWS console for your Main account, and [create a parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) to store the root user password.